censorship-no/ceno-docs/README.md

 In addition any publicly available content that any CENO user visits shall be shared in a BitTorrent like fashion to others.

+# How to use CENO

+### As a user

+Using CENO is as easy as downloading the application on an Android device and use it to browse web sites as one would with other mainstream browsers.

+One caveat however is that to at the moment, to access private web sites such as Twitter, Facebook or Gmail, one has to access it through the incognito tab.
+This is because the non-incognito tab strips down all private data from HTTP requests to ensure they don't get leaked into the distributed cache.

+On the other hand, the incognito tab leaves private data (e.g. passwords) intact but the connection stays encrypted and thus only the destination server can see the details of rht HTTP transaction (making caching impossible).

+### As a bridge

+Bridges help route HTTP exchanges to and from censored zones.
+To become a bridge is again as easy as installing the CENO browser on an Android device and leaving it running for as long as possible.

 # Features

   - Browse with normal speeds when Internet access is not censored.